-In the current, or four prior income years, has your entity, or an entity your entity controls, claimed a full credit or offset for foreign income tax paid where less than 100% of the related foreign income (including capital gains) is included in their Australian assessable income?
+In the current, or 4 prior income years, has your entity, or an entity your entity controls, claimed a full credit or offset for foreign income tax paid where less than 100% of the related foreign income (including capital gains) is included in their Australian assessable income?

-Refer to the decision in Burton v Commissioner of Taxation and ATO Interpretative Decision ATO ID 2010/175 for more guidance.
+Refer to ATO Interpretative Decision ATO ID 2010/175 for more guidance.